Edith Killgore Kirkpatrick: Biography

-Born in Lisbon, Louisiana, (Note: Her family plantation, the Killgore House, is certified by the National Register of Historic Places.) she studied at Louisiana College (where she graduated as the Class of 1938 Valedictorian and with a Bachelor of Arts), Juilliard School, and Louisiana State University and was a music teacher in McNeese State University and was a Baptist choir director.
+Born in Lisbon, Louisiana, (Note: Her family plantation, the Killgore House, is certified by the National Register of Historic Places.) she studied at Louisiana College (where she graduated as the Class of 1938 Valedictorian and with a Bachelor of Arts), Juilliard School, and Louisiana State University and was a music teacher at McNeese State University and a Baptist choir director.

 She was appointed to the newly created Louisiana Board of Regents by Governor Edwin Washington Edwards and served until 1990.

 She had four children with her husband, state representative Claude Kirkpatrick.
-Their daughter-in-law, Sandra Futrell, is a daughter of Mayor of Pineville, Louisiana P. Elmo Futrell Jr. She published a songbook, Louisiana Let's Sing, during her husband's 1963 gubernatorial campaign.
+Their daughter-in-law, Sandra Futrell, is the daughter of the Mayor of Pineville, Louisiana, P. Elmo Futrell Jr. She published a songbook, Louisiana Let's Sing, during her husband's 1963 gubernatorial campaign.

-Her alma mater gave Kirkpatrick a Distinguished Alumni Award and an honorary doctorate, and along with LSU offers an endowed music professorship named after her.
+Her alma mater, LSU, awarded Kirkpatrick a Distinguished Alumni Award and an honorary doctorate, and along with LSU offers an endowed music professorship named after her.

 She died on April 18, 2014.